-Being a specialist or generalist?
+Be a specialist or generalist?

-What do seasoned designers think?
+What do experienced designers think?

-The design job market in Hong Kong
+Design job market in Hong Kong

 Expertise and skills